 Being a great parent doesn’t mean sacrificing your own well-being.
 Recognizing your limits and making time for self-care allows you to be more present and patient with your child.

-If you feel overwhelmed, take breaks, ask for help, and engage in activities that recharge you.
+If you feel overwhelmed, take breaks, ask for help, learn how to self-regulate, and engage in activities that recharge you.
 A happy and balanced parent is better equipped to provide the guidance and support children need.
 Leading by example in self-care teaches kids the importance of emotional and mental well-being.

 10. Encourage Problem-Solving and Independence